Xilinx/VMC_Help/AIE/DDS_Stream/README.md

 * Initial Phase Offset = 0
 * Sample time = 1e9*32  (This is becasue the output window has 32 samples)

+We can use SSR to achieve freqencies larger than 1GHz.
+For example, assume you need to generate a freqency of 3GHz using 8 outputs.
+Here is how you set the parameters:
+* Output data type: cint16
+* Output Window Size: 1024
+* SSR: 8
+* Phase increment: 3*2^29 = 3e9*2^32/1e9/8
+* Initial Phase Offset = 0
+* Sample time = 1e9*(Output Window Size)/SSR = 1e9*128  (This is becasue the function produces 8 samples per output at each invocation for a total of 64 samples = Output Window Size)